Larimer Home Improvement Program

 - Radon Fact Sheet

 Emergency Grant Assistance Program We also offer an emergency grant assistance program to people that own & occupy their home and make no more than 50% of the area median income.
 Click here for a program info sheet.
 No reimbursements to owners are eligible you must apply and work is to be completed by licensed contractors upon approval of the application.
 This program can offer funds to people in urgent need situations such as burst pipes, non working hot water heater or furnace and dangerous electrical issues.
-We do require that if you are asking for assistance to replace a furnace you must first apply with the weatherization program Longs Peak Energy Conservation or the Furnace Replacement Assistance if you are turned down by them you may then apply with us.
+We do require that if you are asking for assistance to replace a furnace you must first apply with the weatherization/Energy Resource Center program https://www.erc-co.org/ or the Furnace Replacement Assistance if you are turned down by them you may then apply with us.
 The grant assistance cannot exceed $3000 in a lifetime, you will be responsible for any additional costs at the time of service.
 No assistance can be provided until the application and proper documentation are turned into our office.
 Office hours are M-F 8 to 5.
 Not all furnace replacement projects will qualify for this program and may be required to go through the repair loan program.